Sumatran tiger

 CONSERVATION

-Tigers also suffer from habitat loss.
-When people move into areas where tigers live, tigers are forced into smaller and smaller areas where there may not be enough food for the big cats to survive.
+Tigers also suffer from habitat loss and fragmentation.
+When people move into areas where tigers live, tigers are forced into smaller and more isolated areas where there may not be enough food or available mates.
+As growing infrastructure, farms, plantations, and logging operations expand, tiger habitats shrink.
+They face more encounters with people, and often, more conflict.

 Save Wildlife.
 Help us keep this and other species from disappearing forever.